-The four-year scholarship is designed for incoming freshman.
+The four-year scholarship is designed for high school seniors.
 Students apply for the scholarship their senior year in high school.
-The ROTC Opportunity Four-year Scholarships are awarded to the most outstanding applicants.
+The ROTC Four-year Scholarships are awarded to the most outstanding applicants.
 In keeping with our high standards of excellence, candidates are selected for merit-based scholarships on their scholastic achievement and extra-curricular accomplishments.
 Even if you’re not awarded a scholarship now, there are other ROTC scholarship opportunities once you’re on campus.

 - 100 percent tuition or housing and living allowance